graphql-devise/graphql_devise/README.md

 customize how the queries and mutations are mounted into the schema.
 For a list of available options go [here](#available-mount-options)

-### Mounting Operations Into Your Own Schema
+### Mounting Operations In an Existing Schema

-Starting with `v0.12.0` you can now mount the GQL operations provided by this gem into your app's main schema.
+Starting with `v0.12.0` you can mount the GQL operations provided by this gem into an existing schema in you app.

 ```ruby
 # app/graphql/dummy_schema.rb